marcduiker/azure-functions-university/lessons/configuration.md

 Another reason for configuration settings is security.
 Our code is not just on our local machines.
 It lives in source control systems such as: Azure DevOps, GitHub etc.

-Putting sensitive information into these environments, even for private repositories is a security risk as it allows anyone with access to the repository to know sensitive information about all of your environments.
+Putting sensitive information into these source control systems, even in private repositories, is a security risk as it allows anyone with access to the repository to know sensitive information about all of your environments.
 If your repository is public the risk is even greater!

 Instead sensitive information (secrets) should be accessed via configuration variables, allowing for each environment to use it's own secrets, and keeping those secrets private to the environments where they need to be kept.